 honoree, the great and amazing

-First of all, for the New Yorkers getting this, I have a nice gig in Harlem this Sunday (deets at the end), which will be my last gig of 2011.
+First of all, for the New Yorkers out there, I have a nice gig in Harlem this Sunday, which will be my last gig of 2011.

 This is not quite the same as being able to say that I was singing at the White House last weekend.
 Which I wasn’t, by the way.
 I wish!
 But I did have an amazing two days in DC, courtesy of the Kennedy Center and White House, starting off at the Mandarin Oriental, where I rolled up at the same time as Jessye Norman.
 I was practically dashed to the ground by the stampede of doormen who rushed to greet her.
 But I dusted myself off enough to tell her I’m a giant fan.